I already have a Stripe account. Do I need to create another one?

 Yes, terminals have an internal battery and can function without being plugged in.
 They do still need to be connected to the internet to function.

-When selecting a terminal to have a client pay with via Flow, there will be a green dot next to the terminal name if it is ready to receive payment; or a red dot if it is not.
+When selecting a terminal to have a client pay with via Otto, there will be a green dot next to the terminal name if it is ready to receive payment, or a red dot if it is not.
 The most common reason for a red dot next to a terminal name is that the terminal is out of battery and needs to be plugged back in to charge.

 How do I refund a client?